acumos/portal-marketplace/docs/user-guides/portal-user/portal/portal-manage-model.rst

 #.
 Select Publish to Marketplace

 #.
 Select the catalog from the drop-down.
-Catalog will display according to the role assigned to the user.
+The Catalogs are of all public catalogs and restricted catalogs which the user is being assigned.

 #.
 Click on Model Description and describe your model in terms that your users will understand and wish to use it